 While the stunning views of Smoky Mountain make for excellent backdrops for outdoor weddings, but indoor ones can be just as exquisite.
 Check out the venues before finalizing your choice.

 Before we dive into our selection of Smoky Mountain wedding venues, let’s have a look at the important criteria.
 You have probably thought all these out in advance, but it doesn’t hurt to do a refresher.

 For bigger weddings, a Wedding Planner can take care of all these details.
 For smaller and intimate affairs, or even an elopement, you might not have a planner on hand.
 Whatever the case, don’t just think you can jump blindly into the whole affair!

 What are the things we considered for this list?

-Having a great ambience is a must.
+Having a great ambience is a must and wedding in the Smokies provides!
 The Smoky Mountain covers tens of thousands of acres, including forest, streams, peaks and mountain trails.
-Each of these places have a different atmosphere, so make sure you go for the correct one.
+Each of these places have a different atmosphere, I have no doubt you can find the perfect wedding venue here.

 Selecting a wedding caterer is a stressful process.
 In addition to making quality food, the caterers have to account for allergies.
 We don’t want anyone to have a dinner-time accident on the big day, do we?
 A good alternative is to use a restaurant – as long as there’s a great one nearby.